-The Broken Arrow Fire Department will begin offering monthly CPR training classes free for members of the community in August 2018.
+Since August 2018, the Broken Arrow Fire Department offers monthly CPR training classes free for members of the community.

-The one-hour classes will train citizens in Hands-Only CPR, choking assistance and familiarize them with automated external defibrillators (AEDs) as part of the American Heart Association’s Friends and Family CPR course.
+The one-hour classes train citizens in Hands-Only CPR, choking assistance and familiarize them with automated external defibrillators (AEDs) as part of the American Heart Association’s Friends and Family CPR course.
 This course is intended for people who want to learn CPR but do not need a CPR course completion card to meet a job requirement.
 (Learn more about AHA's Friends and Family CPR course.)

 Upcoming classes are scheduled for Dec.
 4, 2018; Jan.
 8 and Feb.
 12, 2019.
 Each class is limited to 20 people and will be filled on a first-come, first-served basis.
 At this time, classes are limited to ages 10 and older.

 Classes will be held at 6 p.m. at the Broken Arrow Police and Fire Training Center, 4205 E Omaha St. in northeast Broken Arrow.

 BAFD began these classes for community groups, families, babysitters and anyone else interested in learning how to save a life.
 With the launch of the PulsePoint app in October 2017, the Broken Arrow Fire Department has been encouraging everyone to learn CPR so we can have citizen life savers available whenever they’re needed.